-The English section of the booklet is dedicated to Dr. Chris McKinney’s article, which deals with historical geography in the Benjaminite region.
-In this paper the author suggests associating the expression “like the dust of the earth,” found in Genesis as part of the description of God’s promises to the forefathers, with the strategic location of Ofrah, one of the cities in Benjamin, near Beth-El.
-According to the author, this is an explicit example of the biblical use of linguistic imagery in geographical contexts, as appears in other cases as well.
+The English section of the booklet is devoted to Dr. Chris McKinney’s article, which, like the first article in the booklet, deals with historical geography in the Benjaminite region.
+In this paper, the author suggests associating the expression “like the dust of the earth,” found in Genesis as part of the description of God’s promises to the forefathers, with the strategic location of Ofrah, one of the cities in Benjamin, near Beth-El.
+According to the author, this is an explicit example of the biblical use of linguistic imagery in geographical contexts, as appears in other places in the Bible as well.

-These papers join others from previous volumes of the “be-Ma’aleh ha-Har, journal, and form a fertile and important platform for new studies in the archeology, geography, and history of the mountain region, as well as the field of the investigation of subterranean cavities throughout Israel.
-Adhering to the high academic standards of this peer-reviewed journal, the articles in this booklet also underwent the process of anonymous assessment accompanied by an academic committee, and only papers deemed worthy of publication were forwarded to strict linguistic editing.
+These papers join others from previous volumes of the Be-Ma’aleh Ha-Har (In the Depths of the Mountain), in creating a fertile and important platform for new studies in the fields of the archeology, geography, and history of the mountain region, as well as in the field of the investigation of subterranean cavities throughout Israel.
+In order to meet the high academic standards of this peer-reviewed journal, all the articles in this booklet, as in our others, have undergone an anonymous review process accompanied by an academic committee, and only papers deemed worthy of publication were forwarded for meticulous language editing.
 The first page of each article includes the institutional affiliation, academic degree, and email address of the authors, as well as an abstract and key words.
-The papers appear in a printed version with wide distribution, as well as on the journal’s online website.
-The process of accepting papers and reviewing them is carried out digitally, online, using the advanced ScholarOne Manuscript platform.
-The journal’s board invites scholars to send the fruit of their research, through this system, for publication in future volumes, in accordance with the official guidelines stated in the journal’s online website.
+The papers appear in a printed version enjoying wide distribution, as well as on the journal’s online website.
+The process of accepting papers and reviewing them is carried out digitally online, using the advanced ScholarOne Manuscript platform.
+The journal’s board invites scholars to send their research papers through this system for publication in future volumes, in accordance with the official guidelines stated in the journal’s online website.

-We are pleased to thank the publishers at Ariel University for bringing this booklet to light despite the myriad difficulties: Prof. Yossi Goldstein for keeping on track, and Zvi Yaffe for his hard work as linguistic editor, proofreader, and producer.
-We are very grateful to Dr. Amichai Schwartz for his intensive work with the ScholarOne Manuscripts system, with the authors, and with the various referents.
-Thanks to the research department of Midreshet Harey Gofna for their assistance and cooperation, as in previous years; to the editors at Academic Language Experts for their professional English editing; to Dr. Zvi and Sigalit Orgad for the high-quality pagination; and to the graphics department at Ariel University for the jacket design.
-A special thank you to the members of the committee and the experts (lectors) for the enormous time and effort they invested in reading the articles and giving their expert opinions, as well as their important comments which raised the scientific standard of the papers.
-And of course, thank you to the authors who adhered to the tight scheduling and shared with us their important research.
+We are pleased to thank the publishers at Ariel University for issuing this booklet despite the numerous challenges that arose – Prof. Yossi Goldstein for his tenacity and dedication, and Zvi Yaffe for his hard and devoted work as language editor, proofreader, and producer.
+We are very grateful to Dr. Amichai Schwartz for his intensive work with the ScholarOne Manuscripts system, the authors, and the various referents.
+Thanks to the research department of Midreshet Harei Gofna for their continued assistance and cooperation; to the editors at Academic Language Experts for their professional English editing; to Dr. Zvi and Sigalit Orgad for the high-quality layout; and to the graphics department of Ariel University for the cover design.
+A special thank you to the members of the committee and the experts (lectors) for the considerable time and effort they invested in reading the articles and giving their expert opinions, as well as for their important comments which elevated the professional level of the papers.
+And of course, thank you to the authors who met our tight scheduling demands and shared their important research with us.

 Aharon Tavger and Zohar Amar